smartdevicelink/sdl_app_library_guides/docs/Other SDL Features/Remote Control Vehicle Features/index.md

 !@

 ### Subscribing to Module Data
 Seat location does not affect the ability to get data from a module.
-Once you know you have permission to use the remote control feature and you have `moduleID`(s) (when connected to 6.0+ systems), you can retrieve the data for any module.
+Once you know you have permission to use the remote control feature and you have `moduleId`(s) (when connected to 6.0+ systems), you can retrieve the data for any module.
 The following code is an example of how to subscribe to the data of a radio module.

 When connected to < 6.0 head units, there can only be one module for each module type (e.g. there can only be one climate module, light module, radio module, etc.), so you will not need to pass a module ID.